Wolf hunting may be fraught with controversy, but that shouldn't stop you from pursuing an exhilarating legal hunt.

 If you hadn't already seen the media coverage, the most recent Wisconsin wolf hunt ran well over its expected harvest quota.
 The hunt, which took place during breeding season, resulted in 200 wolf kills.
 Wisconsin DNR is currently assessing future hunts.
 Hunters will have to pay attention for updates from the Wisconsin Department of Natural Resources later this year.

 Wyoming has lengthy gray wolf seasons with "predatory animal" and "trophy game animal" designations.
 The trophy game animal management area is a group of specific wolf hunt units (1-14).
-Season dates run from September 15 to December 31 in most of these units.
+Season dates run from September through the end of the calendar year in most of these units.
 Regular license and tags apply.

 Gray wolves which lie outside of the trophy game animal hunt units are designated as predatory animals.
 Most of these wolf hunts can be conducted without a license year-round.